ncryptf/ncryptf-php/README.md

 ### Version 1 HMAC Header

-For API's using version 1 of the HMAC header, call `new Authorization` with the optional `version` parameter set to `1` for the6th parameter.
+For API's using version 1 of the HMAC header, call `new Authorization` with the optional `version` parameter set to `1` for the 6th parameter.

 ```php
 $auth = new Authorization(